jasonpolites/gcf-recipes/emulator/README.md

 | projectId | string | Your GCP project ID (default:none) |
 | timeout | integer | Timeout (ms) to wait for the emulator to start (default:3000) |

+### Logs

+Functions running in the emulator run in their own (detached) process, so console logs from your function (e.g. console.log() calls) will not be piped to the stdout stream of the emulator.
+Instead a log file can be found in **logs/emulator.log**

+We recommend you *tail* this log in a separate console window while you're testing

+    tail -f logs/emulator.log

+(Note this log will automatically roll when it reaches 1MB)

 ### Debugging

 To start the emulator in *debug* mode, simply use the `--debug` flag